 - Hospital Hottie: She's going to medical school in Gotham so she's well on her way to becoming one.

 - Overalls and Gingham: She's no farmer but her favorite outfit seems to be overalls frequently paired with a baseball cap to note her practical and tomboyish leanings.

-- Adaptational Villainy: Prior to Flashpoint Acheron was a powerful member of the supernatural community that mostly avoided fights unless they came to him and hung out at the Oblivion Bar, but he was unquestionably a good guy and had been an ally of Shadowpact.
-In The New 52 he's an evil demon.
+- Adaptational Villainy: Prior to Flashpoint Acheron was a powerful member of the supernatural community who mostly avoided fights unless they came to him and hung out at the Oblivion Bar, but he was unquestionably a good guy and had been an ally of Shadowpact.
+In the New 52 he's an evil demon.

 - Weaksauce Weakness: If Acheron makes contact with the symbol that summoned him, he will immediately be transported back to Hell.